Tower-Numid/EncoreMP/README.md

 # Compiling partner file

 - If you are curious about the new code or how it was developed, have a look at the partner file "V0.80 Beta release compiling changes"
+- This is also a complete list of all changes made to the base tes3mp code, as requested in the original tes3mp license ammendments
 - These are some rough notes that need a lot of tidying, but in their current state they will still walk you through all of the changes made and often explain why they were done a certain way
 - Hopefully this can guide you through how to change the engine yourself if you are interested
 - Keep in mind this is a Beta version, the code (and comments) are not tidy!